decred/dcrwallet/rpc/documentation/api.md

 **Response:** `GenerateRandomSeedResponse`

-- `bytes seed`: The generated seed in a binary format.
+- `bytes seed_bytes`: The generated seed in a binary format.

 - `string seed_hex`: The generated seed encoded as a hexadecimal string.